 Birr Engineering Festival

-The inaugural Birr STEA2M Engineering Festival took place from Friday 18 - Sunday 20 October and provide an opportunity for engineering heritage enthusiasts to gather at one of the most interesting scientific locations on the island of Ireland.
+The inaugural Birr STEA2M Engineering Festival took place from Friday 18 - Sunday 20 October and provided an opportunity for engineering heritage enthusiasts to gather at one of the most interesting scientific locations on the island of Ireland.

 If you attended the event, please make sure to add the hours to MyCPD in your membership dashboard.
 Signed certificates of Continuing Professional Development were issued to attendees for up to 8 hours of discovery and learning in Birr's science and engineering heritage centre of excellence.